 Under the folder channels you have the application_cable folder that contains the channel.rb file and the connection.rb file.

 The connection.rb file inherits form ActionCable::Connection::Base and it's used for general authentication.
-We can use this module to query the database for a specific user that is making the connection and ensure that the user is allowed to listen the channel.
+We can use this module to query the database for a specific user that is making the connection and ensure that the user is allowed to listen to the channel.

 The channel.rb inherits from ActionCable::Channel::Base and it's similar to the ApplicationController in our normal Rails Application.